NVIDIA/GenerativeAIExamples/community/chat-and-rag-glean/README.md

 The main embedding model used is `meta/llama-3.2-nv-embedqa-1b-v2`.
 Update this model name to use a different embedding model.

-### Using on-prem
+### Using in a private network

-You may way to build an application similar to this demo that is hosted on-premise or in your private cloud so that no internal data leaves your systems.
+You may way to build an application similar to this demo that is hosted in your private environment so that no internal data leaves your systems.

 - Ensure you are using the [Glean "Cloud-prem" option](https://help.glean.com/en/articles/10093412-glean-deployment-options).
-Update the `GLEAN_API_BASE_URL` to use your on-prem Glean installation.
+Update the `GLEAN_API_BASE_URL` to use your cloud-prem Glean installation.
 - Follow the appropriate [NVIDIA NIM deployment guide](https://docs.nvidia.com/nim/large-language-models/latest/deployment-guide.html) for your environment.
 You will need to deploy at least one NVIDIA NIM foundational LLM and one NVIDIA NIM embedding model.
-The result of following this guide will be two on-premise URL endpoints.
+The result of following this guide will be two private URL endpoints.
-- Update the file `glean_example/src/agent.py` to use the on-prem endpoints:
+- Update the file `glean_example/src/agent.py` to use the private endpoints:

     ```python
     model = ChatNVIDIA(
         model="meta/llama-3.3-70b-instruct",
-        base_url="http://localhost:8000/v1", # Update to the on-prem URL where your NVIDIA NIM is running
+        base_url="http://localhost:8000/v1", # Update to the URL where your NVIDIA NIM is running
         api_key=os.getenv("NVIDIA_API_KEY")
     )
     embeddings = NVIDIAEmbeddings(
         model="nvidia/llama-3.2-nv-embedqa-1b-v2",
-        base_url="http://localhost:8000/v1", # Update to the on-prem URL where your NVIDIA NIM is running
+        base_url="http://localhost:8000/v1", # Update to the URL where your NVIDIA NIM is running
         api_key=os.getenv("NVIDIA_API_KEY"),
         truncate="NONE",
     )